basiliscos/cpp-rotor/docs/Examples.md

 The cancellation implementation is rather straightforward: it finds the timer/request pair by the the original request id and origin (actor address), and then cancels the found timer.
-It should noted, that timer might already be triggered and, hence, it is not found in the request map.
+It should be noted, that timer might have already been triggered and, hence, it is not found in the request map.

 ~~~{.cpp}
 void on_cancel(message::cancel_t &notify) noexcept {